jboss-developer/jboss-eap-quickstarts/resteasy-jaxrs-client/README.md

 Prerequisites
 -----------

-IMPORTANT: This quickstart depends on the deployment of the 'helloworld-rs' quickstart for its test.
+IMPORTANT: This quickstart depends on the deployment of the `helloworld-rs` quickstart for its test.
 Before running this quickstart, see the [helloworld-rs](../helloworld-rs/README.md)  README file for details on how to deploy it.

 You can verify the deployment of the [helloworld-rs](../helloworld-rs/README.md) quickstart by accessing the following content: